How Often Should I Get a Massage?

 A series of 3-8 massages with less than 2 weeks between them is usually enough.
 It will make a huge difference in your posture.
 And get you out of the chronic pain cycle.
 After you are pain free look at the general guidelines above for how often to get a maintenance massage.

 A good massage therapist near you should also be able to provide you with corrective cues, exercises, other self-care practices.
 By practicing these you can lower the number of massage sessions you’ll need overall in the series.
 And you’ll be able to maintain your pain free life with fewer maintenance massage sessions too!

 Getting massage therapy to help recover from surgery

 Depending on the severity of your surgery, we recommend massage therapy once every few weeks.
 This assumes that you are also working with a physical therapist 1-3 times a week.
 Massage therapy sessions for these cases will help to reduce pain and hopefully reduce the need for pain medication.
-It will also improve overall circulation, minimize the effects of scar tissue and promote lymph drainage if there is swelling.
+It will also speed up recovery, improve overall circulation, minimize the effects of scar tissue and promote lymph drainage if there is swelling.

-Asking your doctor about whether massage therapy is a good treatment option for your particular surgery recovery is also recommended.
+Asking your doctor about whether massage therapy is a good treatment option for your particular surgery recovery is recommended.
 While massage can help with recovery from many types of surgeries, it can be contraindicated for certain ones.
 Or particular massage modalities may be better suited for your specific case.
 Having all health professionals involved and on-board will result in a more effective, comprehensive and seamless transition back to normal activity.
 Once you are able to return to your favorite and daily activities, massage session frequency can be reduced to a maintenance cycle.